leondz/llmsec-site/content/_index.md

 toc: false

 image:
-  filename: covers/breslin-silicon.webp
+  filename: covers/pexels-nuno-fangueiro-12125258.jpg
-  caption: Picturing Silicon - Catherine Breslin
+  caption:  Monstera - Nuno Fangueiro
 ---

 LLM security is the investigation of the failure modes of LLMs in use, the conditions that lead to them, and their mitigations.